 Specific additional requirements will vary depending on your role however all clergy and ordination candidates will require:

-Information regarding such screening, can be obtained from the should be obtained from the Diocesan Safe Ministry Due Diligence Protocol (linked)
+Information regarding such screening, can be obtained from the Riverina Due Diligence Protocol 2023.